June 3, 2003 by AK

 A while ago, J. of Silver Rights quoted and discussed two accounts of theft (Some logs and a bottle of wine).
 Readers were invited to voice their opinions of those two episodes.
 In the first, the blogger (Jeff Hauser) witnesses an apparently middle-class lady steal a bottle of wine in a supermarket; in the second, the author admits to having regularly stolen firewood from a supermarket during a winter when he and his wife fell on some really hard times.

-I started penning a fairly voluminous post tangential to all this, but I’ve changed my mind since.
-One can boil this all down to one thing – class.
+I started writing a long post tangential to all this, but I’ve changed my mind since.
+One can probably distill it all to one word, class.
 Race is relevant only as much as it is statistically correlated with class – and thus perceived as a predictor of class status.
 “A black person is a priori more likely to belong to the low classes than a white person” is an ugly restatement of the fact (please correct me if it is not a fact) that, in percentage terms, there are more members of the low class among blacks than among whites.
 I should have said “low-income”, of course.
 The leap from “low-income” to “low-class” is but a leap of faith (a lot of extra evidence would be required to justify substituting “class” for “income” in this case), but all the talk about single 15-year-old welfare mothers does the trick for the general public.

 That’s just statistics – or at least what most people perceive as “statistics”.
 (I exclude people who believe that blacks are genetically prone to antisocial behavior, hoping they are a negligible exception.)